truemagic-coder/solana-agent/README.md

 - Real-time voice-to-voice conversations

 🧠 **Memory System and Extensibility**
-- Advanced AI memory combining conversational context, conversational facts, knowledge base, file search, and parallel tool calling
+- Advanced AI memory combining conversational context, knowledge base, and parallel tool calling
 - Create custom tools for extending the Agent's capabilities like further API integrations

 🔍 **Multi-Source Search and Reasoning**
 - Internet search via Perplexity
 - X (Twitter) search using Grok
-- Conversational fact search powered by Zep
+- Conversational memory powered by Zep
 - Conversational message history using MongoDB (on-prem or hosted)
-- Knowledge Base (KB) using Pinecone with reranking by Cohere - available globally or user-specific
+- Knowledge Base (KB) using Pinecone with reranking - available globally or user-specific
-- File uploading and searching using OpenAI like for PDFs
 - Upload CSVs to be processed into summary reports and stored in the Knowledge Base (KB) using Gemini
 - Comprehensive reasoning combining multiple data sources